Koneko

 Koneko ("kitten" in Japanese) is a cat cafe located on the Lower East Side of Manhattan.
-The cafe's format is based on Japanese cat cafes, and positions itself as "America's first Japanese-inspired Cat Cafe."
+The cafe's format is based on Japanese cat cafes.
 Koneko is partnered with Anjellicle Cats Rescue, a non-profit rescue organization based in New York City that specializes in pulling cats from the city's euthanasia shelters.
-All of the felines at Koneko are adoptable.
+All of the cats at Koneko are adoptable.

 Koneko was founded by Benjamin Kalb, a chef who worked previously at Bouley and Momofuku Noodle Bar.